 Where there are existing children in the household, contact with health visitor, nursery or school may be made.
 All adult children of the applicant(s) living away from home or adult children who are no longer household members must be contacted and interviewed.
 The assessing social worker will also contact the previous partners / spouses of the applicants, particularly if they have cared for children together (taking care not to disclose confidential personal information about the applicant).
 Where there were any children of the relationship or where children were cared for jointly, the social worker will arrange to interview them face-to-face wherever practicable.
-See Additional Procedures for Foster Carers for guidance on ex-partners and adult child references.
+See Additional Procedures for Foster Carers and Foster Carer Handbook for guidance on ex-partners and adult child references.

 In kinship care arrangements the views of the child's parents must have been sought by the social worker, so it will not normally be appropriate for the fostering officer to interview them.